 - In several occasions, the Italian Tax Authority outlined that a collaborative behavior should be at the basis of a tax audit, especially in transfer pricing audit process.

-- The economic fallout of COVID-19 is likely to have a widespread impact and an increase in TP, DPT and Corporation Tax enquiries globally is expected.
-All MNCs should be reviewing their potential exposure to transfer pricing enquiries and DPT and updating documentation accordingly.
+- The economic fallout of COVID-19 is likely to have a widespread impact and an increase in TP, and Corporation Tax enquiries globally is expected.
+All MNCs should be reviewing their potential exposure to transfer pricing enquiries updating documentation accordingly.

 - The report 'Guidance on transfer pricing implications of the Covid-19 pandemic' released by the OECD on 18 December 2020 should be considered as a reference of international best practice in Italy.